 Vlodko Kaufman – a Ukrainian artist, performer, co-founder of the Dzyga Art Association, and its art director, co-founder of the "Institute of Contemporary Art."

-The meeting will be moderated by Bohdan Shumylovych, a researcher, director of the Urban Media Archive at the Center for Urban History.
+The meeting was moderated by Bohdan Shumylovych, a researcher, director of the Urban Media Archive at the Center for Urban History.